philipszdavido/gci-hello/README.md

 # GCI-Hello World

-A npm module that logs `Hello World!` to the console.
+An npm module that logs `Hello World!` to the console.

 ## Installation
 ```sh